 Boys in Years 2 and 3 are able to have some music tuition and the options that are not suitable are indicated on the online Application Form.

-Please note that lessons for boys in Years 2 and 3, when possible will be held during interval, lunchtime, before school or afterschool.
-If your son is in a Year 2 or Year 3 class, and you would like him to learn an instrument, please email the Director of Music's P.A.
+Please note that lessons for boys in Years 2 and 3, when possible will be held during lunchtime, before school or after school.
+If your son is in a Year 2 or Year 3 class, and you would like him to learn an instrument, please email the office.

 - What instrument should my son learn?